mlochbaum/BQN/implementation/vm.md

 * Block immediateness: (1) immediate or (0) deferred
 * Block starting index in `code`
 * Number of variables the block needs to allocate
+* Variable names, as indices into the program's symbol list
+* A mask indicating which variables are exported

 Compilation separates blocks so that they are not nested in bytecode.
 All compiled code is contained in some block.
 The self-hosted compiler compiles the entire program into an immediate block, and the program is run by evaluating this block.
 Blocks are terminated with the RETN instruction.

 The starting index refers to the position where execution starts in order to evaluate the block.
 When the block is evaluated depends on its type and immediateness.
 An immediate block (0,1) is evaluated as soon as it is pushed; a function (0,0) is evaluated when called on arguments, an immediate modifier (1 or 2, 1) is evaluated when called on operands, and a deferred modifier (1 or 2, 0) creates a derived function when called on operands and is evaluated when this derived function is called on arguments.

+The program's symbol list is included in the tokenization information `t`: it is `0⊑2⊑t`.
+Since the entire program (the source code passed in one compiler call) uses this list, namespace field accesses can be performed with indices alone within a program.
+The symbol list is needed for cross-program access, for example if `•BQN` returns a namespace.

 ### Instructions

 The following instructions are defined by dzaima/BQN.
 The ones emitted by the self-hosted BQN compiler are marked in the "used" column.
+Instructions marked `NS` are used only in programs with namespaces, and so are not needed to support the compiler or self-hosted runtime.

 |  B | Name | Used | Like | Args     | Description
 |---:|------|:----:|-----:|:---------|------------